-The conditions of a reverse mortgage usually are being 62 or older, maintaining your house as your primary living place, and having a small balance on your mortgage or having paid it off.
+The requirements of a reverse mortgage loan usually include being sixty-two or older, maintaining your property as your main residence, and having a small remaining mortgage balance or having paid it off.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.